oracle/node-oracledb/doc/api.md

-The `poolAttrs` parameter provides connection credentials and pool-specific configuration properties, such as the maximum or minimum number of connections for the pool, or `stmtCacheSize` for the connections.
+The `poolAttrs` parameter provides connection credentials and pool-specific configuration properties, such as the maximum or minimum number of connections for the pool, or the statement cache size for the connections.

-The properties provided in the `poolAttrs` parameter override the default pooling properties in effect in the *Oracledb* object.
+The properties provided in the `poolAttrs` parameter override the default pooling properties of the *Oracledb* object.
+If an attribute is not set, or is null, the value of the related *Oracledb* property will be used.

 Note that the `poolAttrs` parameter may have configuration properties that are not used by the `createPool()` method.
 These are ignored.

 The properties of `poolAttrs` are described below.

 ```
 String user